Best Gardening Rake

 Types of Garden Rakes

-However, there are so many more other types of rakes that may also be useful in the garden;
+However, there are so many other types of rakes that may also be useful in the garden;

 • Garden Rake – The Garden Rake is a more heavy-duty design rake with wide-set tines that are short, around three inches long, and bend down from the head at a 90-degree angle.
-The Garden rake almost always consists of a metal and may have a wood or metal handle.
+The Garden rake almost always consists of a metal rake and may have a wood or metal handle.
 Garden or soil rakes, as they are also known, are used to turn different types of soil and for other garden tasks.
 Because they are so strong with widely spaced tines, they can break up lumps and remove unwanted weeds, debris, and larger stones from the soil.

-• Hand Rake – The Hand Rake is a small handheld rake around the size of a trowel.
+• Hand Rake – The Hand Rake is a small handheld rake, around the size of a trowel.
 They are usually made from metal and designed for heavy-duty gardening.
 They almost resemble miniature Bow rakes with only a few long, pointed tines.
 They are ideal for digging and moving around soil in smaller garden beds and areas.

 Features of a Good Gardening Rake